The Terraformers: Reception

-The Terraformers was positively received by book critics.
 Paul Di Filippo, writing in The Washington Post, described the book as having "enough ideas and incidents to populate half a dozen lesser science fiction books," praising Newitz's prose.
 A review by Mark Athitakis in the Los Angeles Times positively described the novel's optimistic message but criticized Newitz for what he viewed as cluttered prose.

 A starred review in Publishers Weekly praised the book, drawing comparisons between Newitz and fellow science-fiction writers Becky Chambers and Samuel R. Delany.
 Booklist's Leah von Essen praised Newitz for their sense of humor and for the "pure moments of joy" sprinkled throughout the prose.
 Library Journal and BookPage both published positive reviews, with the former describing the book as "incredibly emotional and action-packed" and the latter commenting that Newitz was able to comment on social issues without making the reader feel "lectured, bored, or disconnected" from the narrative.
+The novel was nominated for the 2024 Nebula Award for Best Novel.